gdbots/pbjx-bundle-php/README.md

 ```

 ### Twig Function: pbjx_request
 In the same way that you can [embed a Symfony controller within twig](https://symfony.com/doc/current/templating/embedding_controllers.html) you can embed a pbjx request in twig.
 This function performs a `$pbjx->request($request);` and returns the response.
-If debugging is enabled an exception wil be thrown (generally in dev), otherwise it will be logged and null will be returned.
+If debugging is enabled an exception will be thrown (generally in dev), otherwise it will be logged and null will be returned.

 __Example:__